Summary of Concepts

 As I’ve moved from the fundamentalist orthodoxy of my youth to perhaps more nuanced rational beliefs, one of the most impressive testimony builders in my view of Mormonism & Christianity has been how (like most global religions) the revealed aspects of the religion seemed to be intelligently designed to allow for opposing perspectives of interpretation.
 Like brilliant poetry, musical lyrics or literature which purposely use ambiguity to allow their works to mean different things to different people.
 It seems each generation is purposely given the opportunity to reinterpret the same scripture, and use them for good or bad, pride or humility, power, love or wisdom.
 And what’s more, LDS revelations seem to have hidden clues to the religion’s own inevitable falsities or lower aspects within its own doctrinal narrative (especially within its temple rituals)!
 As one Judaic example of this— the beginning of the Biblical narrative essentially starts with Moses coming down from the Mount with a law from God, commanding above all other things not to put human-imagined gods before the ONE incomprehensible universal god of creation who just freed these ignorant slaves.
 This God tells them not to kill or be unfair and especially not to make or worship human-conceived gods, religious systems or idols (and especially not to do it in the name of God!).

 And what happens when Moses comes down from the heavenly Mount?
 His brother Aaron is already making the people an Egyptian golden calf-god to worship!
-So in a strange display of irony, we are told that this divine deity representing the One True Universal Reality or I AM makes that same idol-creating, Aaron and his posterity, Israel’s religious priesthood who are put in charge of executing opponents, and building and officiating in a temple and religious system that history has shown was in many respects uncannily similar to the one they just left.
+So in a strange display of irony, we are told that this divine deity representing the One True Universal Reality or I AM makes that same idol-creating man and his posterity, Israel’s religious priesthood who are put in charge of executing opponents, and building and officiating in a temple and religious system that history has shown was in many respects uncannily similar to the one they just left.
 One which (like almost every major religion since) then goes on a rampage of supposed benevolent genocide conquering desired territory in the name of the national God (see Ex 32:19-29!).

 Volumes could (and have) been written on the paradoxical irony of the amazing biblical account.
 An account of a universal God who is in so many ways the exact opposite of every religious system and deity of the time, within the framework of a people and priesthood who in more ways than not, behave exactly the same as every selfish and egocentric religious and political system in history.
 So I ask myself what might wise humans or divine beings be trying to teach us with the story of how Jewish priesthood originated?
 Somewhat secular books like free-masonry’s Morals and Dogma by Robert Pike lay out the conclusion of many of the most wise and influential minds of the post-medieval period.
 While angelically revealed books like Oahspe share a surprisingly similar message from a divine perspective.
 A message that I believe is clearly and cleverly hidden within eastern religions like Taoism, the LDS endowment, the writings of Paul and all Christian scripture.
-In the spirit of Mystery — which these books and other esoteric rites such as the LDS endowment are partly based on — I’ll leave it to the reader to work out their own conclusions.
-But hint that it has to do with understanding that all earthly religion has an unfathomably large, man-made component. (see my article on LDS priesthood for more information on this)

 Keeping the Faith & Staying Mormon.